 Although many blogs have famously challenged the idea that cooking is cheaper than eating out, Perez said that if you do it right, you can cook delicious — and likely, healthier — meals compared with what you can get if you eat out.

 In addition, cooking your own meals puts money back into your pocket.
 For instance, if you usually spend $10 on lunch every day, you can potentially save $1,200 per year if you cooked and brought food from home, according to CNBC’s Jonathan Blumberg.

 Whether it’s a summer job or a part-time gig during the school year, working is a surefire way to help yourself stay within budget.
 “As much fun as it is laying by the pool, visiting local hotspots and touring the summer music scene, saving up your money during the summer can help you build your nest egg for the school year,” said Sherin.
 Working also does double duty: You can’t spend money while earning it.

 19. Turn Off the Cable

-The average pay-TV monthly bill is $99.10, according to a 2015 Leichtman Research Group study.
+The average spending per subscriber is about $85 per month for cable TV, according to Leichtman Research Group, USA Today reported.
 It might be tough to lose your favorite TV show, but cutting your cable could be one of your savviest financial moves.
 Plus, many shows are available for viewing on the TV networks’ websites after the episode airs.

 20. Stop Smoking

 If you can kick this addictive habit, you’ll have better health, better breath and better finances.
-The average price of a pack of cigarettes is $5.51 — and a whopping $12.85 in New York.
+The average price of a pack of cigarettes is $6.32 in the U.S. — with New York charging $10.48 a pack.
 Quitting smoking can mean the difference between a Friday night out with friends and a long night alone in your room, coughing.

 21. Become a Resident Adviser